Momonyaro/library-of-babel/README.md

 ---

+### Features
+* Allows for either direct file imports or directory imports if you have a generalized folder for your .m4b files.
+* Mark books as favorites and/or if you've finished them.
+(Books will automatically be marked as finished when the media reaches the end.)

 ### Setting it up
 This baby is ffmpeg all the way down so it's a given that you need to have it installed.
 Having ffmpeg installed and set up on your $PATH is needed for the scanning and image fetching to work.

 Verify that this is the case by opening up the terminal/cmd and typing: ```ffmpeg``` or ```ffmpeg --version```

+Along with this you will also need Avalonia UI, the SVG Avalonia addon and lastly LibVLC which handles the media playback.
+I don't know how this works exactly but you can use the .csproj file to see exactly what the dependencies are.

 From here you should be able to open the project in an editor of your choice, I used VSCode while making it cause of Avalonias preview extension.
 Calling ```dotnet run``` or clicking the start button should hopefully, if you have your fingers crossed start a version of the app.